Job Application Tips for Teenagers

 It’s a good idea to put together a resume, even though many employers won’t ask for one.
 It will give you the opportunity to organize and categorize your experience, and can be useful when filling out applications to maintain consistency and accuracy in filling in your work dates and experiences.
 Plus, it’s good to have a starting point that you can add to and edit as you gain experience over the next few years.

 Practice filling out an application before you start actually applying for jobs.
 Here's an example of a job application you can print and use to get started.
 If you're not sure about something on the application, ask for help from a family member, guidance counselor or friend.
-If you get it right the first time, you'll have a better chance of getting hired.
+If you take the time to practice filling out an application, you'll do better when the real thing comes along and increase your chances of getting hired.

 Top 10 Tips for Teens Completing Job Applications

-1. Whenever possible, take the application home or fill it out online, so you don't have to rush while sitting in an employment office.
-Make a list of all the information you need to include in your application prior to filling it out.
+- Whenever possible, take the application home or fill it out online, so you don't have to rush while sitting in an employment office or at the front of a store.
+Make a list of all the informationyou need to include in your application prior to filling it out.
 Not sure what to say when you need to pick up an application for employment?
 Here's how to ask for a job application.

-2. Neatness counts.
-Have a friend or parent with nice handwriting fill out your applications with you if you have sloppy handwriting.
+- Neatness counts.
+Have a friend or parent with nice handwriting help you fill out your paper applications if your handwritingis subpar.
 If you have access to a copy machine, make a copy to use when filling out other applications, since they all ask for pretty much the same information, and often even in the same order.
+Or take a picture with your phone, so it's easier to apply next time.

-3. Show the employer that you can follow directions by filling in all sections of the application form.
+- Show the employer that you can follow directions by filling in all sections of the application form.
 If you don't have information to put in a box, you can say N/A (not applicable).
-Review all the questions carefully to make sure you understand what they are asking for.
-If you don't have formal work experience, it's fine to list jobs like babysitting or yard work, or even participation as an officer in a school club or student government, on your application.
-Request help from a parent or guidance counselor if you need assistance responding to any confusing items.
+Review all of the questions carefully to make sure you understand what they are asking for.
+If you don't have formal work experience, it's fine to list jobs like babysitting or yard work, or even participation as an officer in a school club or student government.
+Request help from a parent or guidance counselor if you need assistance responding to any itemsthat seem confusing.

-4. Check your application for spelling and grammar mistakes and have someone else review it as well.
-Put your finger on every word to make sure it is okay even if you are typing and using spellcheck.
+- Check your application for spelling and grammar mistakes and have someone else review it.
+Put your finger on every word to make sure it is correct, even if you are typing and using spellcheck.

-8. Get a list of references.
-Most employers will request 3 or 4 references- people who can vouch for your work ethic and responsibility.
-You should ask several people who might be willing to give you a good recommendation, should they be contacted by a potential employer.
+- Get a list of references.
+Most employers will request three or four references.
+People who can vouch for your work ethic and responsibility are fine to use as a character reference if you don't have employment references.
+You should ask several peoplewho might be willing to give you a positive recommendation, should they be contacted by a potential employer.

-9. Be prepared to furnish the names, job titles and contact information for your references.
+- Be prepared to furnish the names, job titles and contact information for your references.
 If you haven't held a formal job, consider asking families for whom you babysit or have done odd jobs, as well as teachers or coaches.
-Let people know if you plan to list them as a reference so they won't be surprised if they get a call or email message from an employer.
+Inform people ahead of time if you plan to list them as a reference so they won't be surprised if they get a call or email message from an employer.

-10. Check your phone.
+- Check your voicemail.
 You will need to list your phone number on the application, so be sure that the voicemail message on your cell is suitable for an employer to hear.
 Check messages regularly, so you don't miss any calls from employers.